brettneese/brettneese.xyz/posts/2019-03-18/videotex.md

 Several systems of interest are:

 - [Minitel](https://en.wikipedia.org/wiki/Minitel) in France, by far the most popular and widely adopted system.
 It was unique in that it was somewhat decentralized.
-- [Prestel]() in the UK, which was operated by the General Post Office
+- [Prestel](https://en.wikipedia.org/wiki/Prestel) in the UK, which was operated by the General Post Office
+- Viewtron in the US, which was operated by AT&T and Knight-Ridder publishing.
+It was a dismal failure, but had an aesthetic af video: